felixcameron17/brainfuck-complier/README.txt

 - decrement the memory cell value by 1
 . output the the memory cell that the pointer is on
-, takes an input and overrides the current cell with the input [ used to indicate the beginning of a loop
-] moves the pointer back to the open bracket as long as the memory cell selected doesnt equal zero. otherwise the loop is broken
+, takes an input and overrides the current cell with the input [ used to indicate the beginning of a loop, will jump to its corresponding ']' bracket if the cell selected is currently zero ] moves the pointer back to the open bracket as long as the memory cell selected doesnt equal zero. otherwise the loop is broken

 any other text is treated as comment